alexle/alexle.github.com/_posts/2025/2025-12-21-my-neovim-keybindings.markdown

 Being a long-time Vim user -- I was instantly intrigued.

-Over the past few months, I've refined my own Neovim setup and keybindings to optimize my coding efficiency in the terminal.
-For works that require heavy IDE features, I still use VSCode.
+Over the past few months, I've refined my own Neovim setup and keybindings to optimize development.

+For work which requires heavy IDE features, I still use VSCode.
 But for quick edits and terminal work, Neovim has become my go-to.

 My config is split across multiple files in `~/.config/nvim/lua/`.
 Here are the keybindings I use daily.